 - Helps lower LDL cholesterol* (the “bad” cholesterol).
 Soluble fiber soaks up cholesterol-laden bile in your intestine and eliminates them with other waste.
 Per a review and analysis of multiple studies, increasing total dietary fiber by just 7 gm a day reduced stroke risk by 7% and heart disease risk by 9%.
 Example of 7 gm fiber: 1 medium apple + 1/2 cup cooked oatmeal OR 1/2 cup of cooked pinto beans.

 - Slows down digestion which helps control blood sugar and diabetes.
 Diabetes is a risk factor for heart disease.

 - Helps control body weight by making you feel full longer.
 It slows the emptying of food through the gastrointestinal tract.
-An additional 10 grams of soluble fiber per day reduced visceral fat by 4% over a 5-year period.

 *LDL cholesterol is needed to produce hormones and provide structure to cell membranes, but because excesses can accumulate in the blood vessels and promote atherosclerosis, it’s been branded as the “bad” cholesterol.

 Many foods have both soluble AND insoluble fibers with some having predominantly more of one than the other.

 - Chia seeds, ground flax seeds